 If you’re often running low on time in the morning, then most slow cooker recipes can be prepped ahead of time and stored in the fridge.
 Simply remove from the fridge in the morning, throw everything into the slow cooker and turn it on to cook.

-Since everything is cooking from the fridge temperature you may want to add 30 minutes onto the cooking time or leave it to warm up before turning on the slow cooker.
+Since everything is cooking from the fridge temperature, you may want to add thirty minutes onto the cooking time.
+I also recommend preheating the slow cooker pot.

 7. Add Greens Last